sonalsharma5990/CourseProject/README.md

 ![Algorithm Steps](./Algorithm.png)
 1. Apply M to D to generate tn topics T1,..,TN
 2. Use C to find topics with significane value sig(C,X,T) > gamma(95%)
-   CT: set of candidates casual topics with lags {(tc1, L1),..,(tck,Lk)}.
+   CT: set of candidates causal topics with lags {(tc1, L1),..,(tck,Lk)}.
-3. For each candidate topic CT, apply C to find most significant casual words among top words w subset of T.
+3. For each candidate topic CT, apply C to find most significant causal words among top words w subset of T.
    Record the impact values of these significance words (e.g. word-leave Pearson correlations with time series variable)
 4. Define a prior on the topic model parms using significant terms and impact values